senzing-garage/knowledge-base/lists/senzing-product-ids.md

 Used in log message identifiers in the format `senzing-ppppnnnnt`, where:

-- "p" is product
+- "p" is the 4 digit product id
-- "n" is message within product
+- "n" is the 4 digit message within product
-- "t" is message type: Info, Warn, Error
+- "t" is the 1 character message type: Info, Warn, Error

 ## Python scripts